1300 088 065

 Not all debt is created equally

 The ultimate goal should be to save for a deposit.
 HECS has no interest and takes off a small amount of your income.
-So paying it down gradually works just as well.
+So, paying it down gradually works just as well.

-Now that you’ve got your estimated borrowing capacity and know what to do with your HECS loan, It’s time to increase your chances of approval.
+Now that you’ve got your estimated borrowing capacity and know what to do with your HECS loan, it’s time to increase your chances of approval.

 Yes, HECS debt adds a little extra hurdle to your loan application.
 But the good news is, there are a few ways to improve your chances of qualifying.